How-to get executive buy-in for your business continuity program

-- Government regulations imposed on specific industries which must be adhered to in order to do business.
-These regulations are created to protect the security of individuals, & create national standards of uniformity. (ex. for Healthcare, HIPAA applies & for thefinancial industry, Federal Financial Institutions Examination Council (FFIEC))
+- Government regulations imposed on specific industries must be adhered to in order to do business.
+These regulations are created to protect the security of individuals, & create national standards of uniformity. (ex. for Healthcare, HIPAA applies & for the financial industry, Federal Financial Institutions Examination Council (FFIEC))

 How: Check with the varying federal, industry & local governing bodies that may have oversight of your business.
 The internet is a great place to start.
-Be sure to include state specific requirements in additional to Federal, as these do vary.
+Be sure to include state-specific requirements in addition to Federal, as these do vary.
 Here is a list of websites that can be helpful in your search.

 Step 4: Conduct a business impact analysis

 Why?
 A business impact analysis (BIA) helps to paint a picture of the consequences of disruption of business functions & processes.
 It helps you better identify the information needed to develop recovery strategies.
 Identifying & evaluating the impact of disasters on your organization provides the basis for executive & organizational investment in recovery strategies, as well as, investment in prevention & mitigation strategies.
-This is crucial in gaining executive buy-in.
+This is crucial in gaining executive buy-in for investing in resilience business continuity.
 Deal in data, not anecdote.